 Food & Beverage Companies That Sponsor OPT

 The food and beverage industry offers F-1 OPT opportunities in food science, supply chain, data analytics, and engineering for students whose degrees align with these functions.
-Companies like Nestle, PepsiCo, Kraft Heinz, and Tyson Foods hire international graduates and some have H-1B sponsorship programs.
+Companies like Nestle, PepsiCo, Kraft Heinz, and Tyson Foods hire international graduates and some have H-1B visa sponsorship programs.
 STEM OPT is available for roles in food science, chemical engineering, and data science.
 For detailed visa eligibility requirements, see the official USCIS guide.

-See All F-1 OPT Food & Beverage Jobs
+See All OPT Food & Beverage Jobs

 Overview